hyc96/Real-time-photometric-stereo-and-surface-reconstruction-on-personal-devices/README.md

 illumination: Shape and albedo from multiple images using SVD and integrability”(1999)
 4. V. Nozick, I. Daribo, and H. Saito, “Gpu-based photometric reconstruction from screen light” (2008)
-5. V. Nozick, “Pyramidal Normal Map Integration for Real-time Photometric Stereo”(2010)
+5. V. Nozick, “Pyramidal Normal Map Integration for Real-time Photometric Stereo”(2010) For more detailed report on the implementation contact me